deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 Off-balance and retreating, Julian bought himself precious time by flinging a handy pack of instant noodles at the baton-wielder’s face.
 It hit, and was just enough of a distraction for Julian to close the distance, grab the idiot and—

+There was a horribly familiar crunching sensation in his foot.

+*Fuck, not* ***now...***

+Handicapped, under attack, no options but to fight *hard.*

-Crack, scream.
-Baton dropped.
-Right cross to the chin to take him outta the fight, he drops hard and his skull goes *crack* on the tiles.
+Twist the idiot's arm.
+Snap, scream.
+Baton drops to the ground.
+Right cross to the chin; Idiot drops hard and his skull goes *crack* on the edge of the counter.
+Lots of blood.

 An enraged bellow from Yan, a war-hoot from Vemik, a shriek from the clerk and a ringing slam from the van as *something* violent happened.
 Ignore it: Axe guy taking a swing.

+Broken foot.
 Slow, clumsy.
-Dart back, dart forward, fist to the throat.
-Axe guy staggers making gurgling sounds.
-Grab head, twist hard, bring down and knee in face.
-Trip with leg and *stomp.*
+Can't dart back out of range, surge forward instead off the good foot, get inside Axe Guy's reach, fist to the throat.
+Axe Guy drops his weapon and clutches his throat, making gurgling sounds.
+Two wild off-balance blows to the face.
+Axe guy goes down.

 Look around.

 Three guys left, all hesitating with wide fear in their eyes.
-Julian cracked his knuckles and advanced; A bolt of intelligence struck and they retreated from him.
+Julian cracked his knuckles and advanced, praying they wouldn't notice that his left foot was no good; They retreated from him.
 The van driver panicked and reversed outta the hole in the wall, yelling and gesturing for the others to get in—

 ***SLAM!***